 - (d) Sanitary Sewer Assessment Fee.
 Property owners shall be charged a fee for the privilege of connecting to any Sanitary Sewer that had previously been constructed at the City's expense and was not charged against the property as a special charge or special assessment.
 The fee shall be equivalent to the cost of laying and constructing an 8-inch Sanitary Sewer at the then-prevailing price level along the full length of the property frontage where the Connection will be made.
 The fee shall be paid before the Connection is made. - (e) Users Served by Water Utility Meters.
-The User charge for each lot, parcel of land, building, or premises having a Connection to the System and being provided with water solely by the Water Utility shall be based on the volume of water used, as measured by the Water Utility meter, except as noted in WMC §29.11(f) and (g), below. - (f) Sewer Users Served by Private Wells or Non-City Water Supply.
-If any User Discharging Wastewater into the System procures any part or all of its water from sources other than the Water Utility, all or part of which is Discharged into the System, the User may be required to install one or more water meters (Source Meters) for the purpose of determining the volume of water obtained from these other sources.
+The User charge for each lot, parcel of land, building, or premises having a Connection to the System and being provided with water solely by the Water Utility shall be based on the volume of water used, as measured by the Water Utility meter, except as noted in WMC §29.11(f) and (g), below. - Oischarging Wastewater into the System procures any part or all of its water from sources other than the Water Utility, all or part of which is Discharged into the System, the User may be required to install one or more water meters (Source Meters) for the purpose of determining the volume of water obtained from these other sources.
 Source Meters shall be installed, owned, and maintained by the User, at the User's sole expense.
 All Source Meters shall be inspected and certified by the Water Utility or the Control Authority prior to acceptance of the readings.
-The User shall submit Source Meter readings monthly.
+The User shall submit Source Meter readings at the interval specified by the Water Utility.